manishprajapat01997/mysql-learning-journey-for-data-engineers/README.md

 This repository contains **daily structured notes**, **SQL queries**, **practice tasks**, and **explained examples**—from beginner to advanced level.

-# 📘 20-Day MySQL Learning Journey for Data Engineers & Data Analysts

-Welcome to the **20-Day MySQL Learning Journey**!
-This curated path is designed for aspiring **Data Engineers** and **Data Analysts** to build a strong foundation in MySQL, explore real-world data practices, and integrate SQL knowledge into modern data ecosystems.

 ---
 ## 🚀 Journey Outline

 ### ✅ Day 1: Introduction & Basics of MySQL